CloudBytes-Academy/CloudBytes.dev/content/firebase/initialise-firebase-with-python.md

 Summary: A simple guide to initialising Firebase with Python

-This is how you initialise Firebase in Python
+This is how you initialise Firebase in Python.